Windermere in the Lake District is England's largest lake at 10.5 miles long, that's just over 18 km. At its deepest point is 219 feet, that's 66.7 m.

 At the northern tip of the lake, you can take a launch from the piers here south down towards Bowness.
 There are also some cafes and hotels.

 Half way down Windermere, and a mile and a half downhill from Windermere village and its railway station.
 Pop into our Bowness Bay Information Centre, shop, eat, get an icecream and watch the bustle of the steamers arriving and departing from Bowness Bay.
 You can also hire rowing boats.

 Windermere is just over one mile from the lake and is where the Oxenholme to Windermere railway line terminates.
 It is a busy little town with a good variety of local shops.
 The flagship store for Lakeland is situated close to the railway station.
 There is also a branch of Booths supermarket.

-We can help you with booking accommodation, tickets or attractions.
+We can help you with booking tickets and attractions, ideas for walks places to visit, and we've got a range of guidbooks, maps and gifts.
 See us on the south side of Bowness Bay, home to Bowness Information Centre.